YBHwang/clova-developer-guide/en-KR/CIC/Guides/ImplementClientFeatures/Handle_Audio_Playback.md

 * `audioItem.stream`: The object containing the audio stream information required for playback.
 * `source`: The source of the audio streaming service.

 The client plays audio using the information contained in the `audioItem.stream` field.
-The information contained in the `audioItem` and `source` fields can be displayed on UI of an audio player or can be used as reference information.
+The information contained in the `audioItem` and `source` fields can be displayed on the UI of an audio player or can be used as reference information.

 If the `audioItem.stream.urlPlayable` field value of the [`AudioPlayer.Play`](/CIC/References/CICInterface/AudioPlayer.md#Play) directive is set to `false`, the audio cannot be played instantly using the `audioItem.stream` field information.
-This occurs in the situations where the actual audio information must be looked up once more before providing the audio to the user due issues such as for service billing issue or security issue.
+This occurs in situations where the actual audio information must be looked up once more before providing the audio to the user due to issues such as for service billing issue or security issue.
 An example of an [`AudioPlayer.Play`](/CIC/References/CICInterface/AudioPlayer.md#Play) directive that cannot be played instantly is shown below.

 ```json
 {